thiagojedi/Pterodactyl/README.md

 # Pterodactyl

 > **Warning:** **THIS IS A WORK IN PROGRESS.** It does not have all the
 > features.
-Heck, it doesn't have user data security yet.
-Use it at your own
+Use it at your own risk.
-> risk.

 Pterodactyl is a client app for Mastodon[^mastodonapi] on android.
 Heavly inspired by [Mastodon-android][masto01], and its forks [Megalodon][megs] and